timtyree/bgmc/doc/experiment-checklist.md

 ### Designing a data run (TODO: implement perl methods and append to gen_run_next.sh)
 1. design run_next.py from the previous run_prev.py
 1. use ./gen_run_next.sh to generate run_next.dat
-1. (implemented into ^that) grab the final 1-4 lines of run_next.dat and put them in run_test.dat
+<--* DONE(implemented into ^that in bash): grab the final 1-4 lines of run_next.dat and put them in run_test.dat *-->
-1. (implement in perl, append to gen_run_next.sh) update non-test submit file to take run_next.dat
+1. update non-test submit file to take run_next.dat...
+TODO(later): implement ^that in perl/bash and append to gen_run_next.sh
-1. manually make run_test.dat fast (perhaps set niter to small)
+1. manually make run_test.dat fast (perhaps set niter to 10 or smaller...)
 1. update github repo

 ### Post-processing any previous data